Czhuofu/RetroNet/README.md

 This part provides extended data files related to our manuscript, include manual validations, visualizations, and raw calls of other tools (PALMER and xTea long).
 All files are publicly accessible and are intended to enhance transparency and reproducibility.

-### Manual check of Germline MEI discordant with PacBio xTea long
+### Validation of the true/false MEI labels in 11 subjects using PacBio HiFi sequencing and manual inspection (response to main concern 2 part 1)

 We manually validated germline MEIs from 11 Illumina DNA WGS that were not recovered by **Pangenome xTea long** calls from PacBio HiFi data: